nmac-dev/cmd-in-powershell/README.md

  - Not all Command Prompt commands function the same in powershell.
  - `git-bash` commands (i.e. `grep`) not being available in powershell.
- - Powershell commands not working as intended.
+ - Powershell commands not working as intended:
+   - ◻️ `where` does not work unless you exactly call `where.exe` (Windows 11 issue)